KAIZN-io/Voy/README.md

 1. Start the app with `flask run -p 5000`
 2. Open http://localhost:5000/

+### 4.1 Run the app in Docker
+2.1.
+Start the app with `docker-compose up -d p`
+2.2.
+Open http://localhost/ (Port may bi different depending on your `.env` configuration.)

 <a name="advanced_config"></a>
 # Advanced configuration
 - the logging style is inside `logging.yaml`